 The Rosewood Phuket: Ocean View Suite: Bathroom

 The Rosewood Phuket’s connection with nature runs deep.
-It’s built from the ground up to be environmentally friendly (more on that later) and its design merges seamlessly with Phuket’s jungle and coastline landscape.
+It’s built from the ground up to be environmentally friendly, and its design merges seamlessly with Phuket’s jungle and coastline landscape.

-“The fundamental experience is that of being at one with this incredible environment of tropical jungle, hilltop views and stunning coastline” says Andrew Turner, the Rosewood Phuket’s Managing Director, and that’s exactly what they’ve managed to do.
-Each room’s large outdoor areas, plunge pools and massive windows put you at one with Phuket’s breathtaking landscape.
+“The fundamental experience is that of being at one with this incredible environment of tropical jungle, hilltop views and stunning coastline”, says Andrew Turner, Managing Director of the Rosewood Phuke, and that’s exactly what they’ve managed to do.
+Each room’s large outdoor area, plunge pool and massive windows put you at one with Phuket’s breathtaking landscape.

 Rosewood Phuket: Poolisde

-The Rosewood Phuket is nestled within 43 acres (17 hectares) of gorgeous coastline, forest and wetlands and is built with their preservation in mind.
-Nearly 100 percent of its water is obtained through sustainable methods such as rainwater collection and many of the indigenous foliage on site, including 150 year old Banyan trees, are left intact.
-Anything that had to go, was relocated to other sites.
-The Rosewood’s extensive use of windows in private and public places and the fact that 30 percent of building rooftops are covered in gardens reduces the use of artificial light and air conditioning.
+The Rosewood Phuket is nestled within 43 acres of gorgeous coastline, forest and wetlands, and it is built with their preservation in mind.
+Nearly 100 percent of its water is obtained through sustainable methods, while many of the indigenous foliage on site, including 150-year-old Banyan trees, have been left intact.
+Anything that had to go was relocated to other sites.
+Then, of course, there is the hotel’s extensive use of windows in private and public places, and the fact that 30 percent of the building rooftops are covered in gardens to reduce the use of artificial light and air conditioning.

-When you absolutely need to flick a switch, power comes courtesy of the largest solar panel installed in a Phuket hotel capable of producing 113,000 KWH of green electricity per year.
+When you absolutely need to flick a switch, power comes courtesy of the largest solar panel ever installed in a Phuket hotel.

-5. The Rosewood activity list is one of the best around.
+5. The hotel’s activity list is one of the best around

 The Rosewood Phuket: Sailing in Phang Nga Bay

 Once again, the Rosewood’s activity list is a winner.
 Whether you’re after an all-out wow factor or a deep cultural experience, the Rosewood Phuket is able to provide.
-Activities include island hopping helicopter tours, deep dives in the azure waters of the Andaman Sea, a quiet afternoon of sailing in Phang Nga Bay or guided tours of cultural landmarks.
+Activities include island hopping, helicopter tours, deep dives in the azure waters of the Andaman Sea, a quiet afternoon sails in Phang Nga Bay and guided tours of cultural landmarks.

 The Rosewood Phuket: The Asaya Wellness Centre

-For those of you who have always wanted a wellness experience that goes deeper than what your average hotel spa offers, the Asaya, is what you’ve been waiting for.
+For those who have always wanted a wellness experience that goes deeper than what your average hotel spa offers, the Asaya is what you’ve been waiting for.
 If you’re willing to try it, you can expect one of the most personalized wellness programs ever devised by a hotel.

-Found in a fragrant garden filled with herbs and local foliage and framed by Phuket’s lush jungles, the quintessential Thai landscape is the perfect environment for a unique wellness concept centered around self-acceptance and self discovery.
+Found in a fragrant garden filled with herbs and local foliage, and framed by Phuket’s lush jungles, the quintessential Thai landscape is the perfect environment for a unique wellness concept centered around self acceptance and discovery.

-With the help of resident practitioner Steve Harvey (formerly from the Six Senses Zighy Bay and with Hugh Jackman, Jennifer Lopez and Bruce Willis on his list of former clients) you’ll be able to learn the benefits of an energized life via programs which teach mindful eating, ideal balance, meditation and yoga, inner peace and healthy sleep.
+With the help of resident practitioner Steve Harvey (formerly from the Six Senses Zighy Bay with Hugh Jackman, Jennifer Lopez and Bruce Willis on his list of former clients), you’ll be able to learn the benefits of an energized life via programs that include mindful eating, ideal balance, meditation and yoga, inner peace and healthy sleep.

-7. The four restaurants are among the best you’ll find in South West of Phuket
+7. The four restaurants are among the best you’ll find in South West Phuket

 The Rosewood Phuket: Ta Khai Restaurant